 The figure also shows on-die interconnect routes that may experience crosstalk effects.
 This example assumes that only a few routes out of a larger bus are shown.
 In such a model, the crosstalk on any one route in the model could only be caused by its nearest neighbors.

 While each of the inner two routes in the figure may have all potential crosstalk represented in the model, the outer signals would not.
 The model maker would therefore indicate that connections to the outer routes’ terminals do not include all of their aggressors by adding the optional argument “Aggressor_Only” to their terminals.
-The descriptions of the associated Terminals would not use the “Aggressor_Only” designation for the inner routes.
+The descriptions of the associated terminals would not use the “Aggressor_Only” designation for the inner routes.
 The EDA tool may therefore assume in simulation that the inner routes have all (or more practically most of) the coupling to their aggressor connections represented in the model.

 Crosstalk simulations require Interconnect Models to have connections to multiple I/O pin_names.